howardreith/SagelyChallenge/README.md

 ### Data Transformation

-This app has already transformed the downloaded contents of dataset.csv into the json file [./src/dataset.json](./src/dataset.json).
+This app transforms the contents of dataset.csv into a Javascript array of objects.
-This was achieved by uploading it in https://www.convertcsv.com/csv-to-json.htm Essentially, all headings have been turned into keys in objects in an array.
-If you'd like me to describe how I'd do this in a JS script instead, I've added the csv plugin to webpack and we can go over an approach in our discussion.
+This is done automatically when the app starts.
+There is a clone of the resulting JSON used for tests stored in `./src/utils`.
+It is not used in the actual app.

 ## Architecture Discussion